fpodschwadek/lighttpd/README.md

 # lighttpd Docker Service

-A [lighttp](https://www.lighttpd.net/) webserver running on [Debian 12 ('bookworm')](https://www.debian.org/releases/stable/), supposed to be used for a service container in a multicontainer setup.
+A [lighttp](https://www.lighttpd.net/) webserver running on [Debian 12 ('bookworm')](https://www.debian.org/releases/stable/), supposed to be used for a service container in a multi-container setup.
 It will also work fine on its own.

 It's build on top of Debian linux because that's what I needed for most contexts I'm working in.
-One reason is often the container needs to run multiple services, e.g., a webserver for outward communication and an SSH server for inward communication with other containers of the same application.
+One reason is that often the same container needs to run multiple services, e.g., a webserver for outward communication and an SSH server for inward communication with other containers of the same application.
+You don't get that with available Alpine variants.
 (Yes, I'm aware of the whole Docker/VM discussion, and no, I don't care.)

 ## What’s in It?

-The Dockerfile derives from `debian:bookworm-slim` that installs a lighttpd webserver with the APT (so it might not be the most recent version, currently it's 1.4.69) and sets up the necessary log files.
+The Dockerfile derives from `debian:bookworm-slim` and installs a lighttpd webserver with the APT (so it might not be the most recent version, currently it's 1.4.69) and sets up the necessary log files.

 The `entrypoint` shell script sets some initial log file permissions, routes the error log output to stdout and starts the server.